csebooks/relational-databases/content.en/part-six-data-warehousing-data-mining-and-information-retrieval/_index.md

 _bread_ ⇒ _milk_

 In the context of grocery-store purchases, the rule says that customers who buy bread also tend to buy milk with a high probability.
 An association rule must have an associated **population**: The population consists of a set of **instances**.
 In the grocery-store example, the population may consist of all grocery-store purchases; each purchase is an instance.
 In the case of a bookstore, the population may consist of all people who made purchases, regardless of when they made a purchase.
 Each customer is an instance.
-In the bookstore example, the analyst has

-**20.5 Association Rules 905**

-decided that when a purchase is made is not significant, whereas for the grocery- store example, the analyst may have decided to concentrate on single purchases, ignoring multiple visits by the same customer.
+In the bookstore example, the analyst has decided that when a purchase is made is not significant, whereas for the grocery- store example, the analyst may have decided to concentrate on single purchases, ignoring multiple visits by the same customer.

 Rules have an associated _support_, as well as an associated _confidence._ These are defined in the context of the population: